zoolanders/documentation/02.extensions/zooorder/01.basics/03.integration/docs.md

 ## Layout Setup

-Configure the ZOOorder layout by assigning elements to a rendering positions.
+Configure the ZOOorder layout by assigning elements to rendering positions.

 >>> More information about Element assigning can be found at [ZOO documentation](http://yootheme.com/zoo/documentation/advanced/assign-elements-to-layout-positions).